mirtio/mirtio.github.io/about.md

 <p align="center"><img src="/assets/me_smaller.jpg" alt="Marcus at Amesbury's stonehenge"></p>

-I am a research fellow at the [Institute for System Dynamics][1] working on their automotive team.
-In my PhD I am working in the field of numerical optimization and control theory, with driver assistence systems in hybrid-electric commercial vehicles being the target applications.
+I am an automotive test lab engineer in Sindelfingen and have been working on dyno automation and networking since end of 2014.

 Computers have always been fascinating me.
 I like to do hobby projects with microcontrollers, [small ARM-devices with Linux][2] and FPGAs.
 Here and there I also contribute to several open-source software projects.